Scraft161/SCDF-pacman/x86_64/README.md

 note that if you run a 32-bit or arm version of arch that you might not see any packages.

 ## Contributing packages
-As of now we do not accept contributed packages as we are still getting our own packages and build system online.
+~~As of now we do not accept contributed packages as we are still getting our own packages and build system online.
-Please be patient while we do so.
+Please be patient while we do so.~~

+Contact me on discord `Scraft161#7470` while we get the proper submission process up.